FastTrackOrg/FastTrack/docs/user/batchTracking.md

 ## Behavior reminder

 - (10) unticked, (2) not selected: FastTrack will use the parameters provided in the Parameters table (9) **before** the image sequence is added to the stack.
-Can be overwritten after importation with the (5) and (6) buttons.
+It can be overwritten after importation with the (5) and (6) buttons.
-- (10) ticked, (2) not selected: FastTrack will use the background and the parameters file in the Tracking_Result folder, if these files are missing, FastTrack will use the parameters provided in the Parameters table (9) **before** the image sequence is added to the stack.
+- (10) ticked, (2) not selected: FastTrack will use the background and the parameters file in the Tracking_Result folder.
+If these files are missing, FastTrack will use the parameters provided in the Parameters table (9) **before** the image sequence is added to the stack.
 - (10) ticked, (2) selected: the background selected in (2) will overwrite the automatically detected background.
-- (3) selected: the image sequence path will be appended with the suffix and default behavior will be applied with this path.
+- (3) selected: the image sequence path will be appended with the suffix, and default behavior will be applied with this path.
 - (2) selected: select a unique background will overwrite all the existing background in the stack.